LukeEcomod/SOCFramework/README.md

 and *yassofortran.f90* respectively located in their project *model* directories.
 First, both Fortran implementations must be edited:

-+   Replace every REAL with DOUBLE PRECISION (both Yasso07 and Yasso20 models)
++   Replace every REAL with DOUBLE PRECISION (both Yasso07 and Yasso20 models).
-+   Replace type cast to REAL with DBLE (i.e. double precision) in Yasso20 model
++   Replace type cast to REAL with DBLE (i.e. double precision) in Yasso20 model.
-+   Yasso20 model is within Fortran 90 *module* declaration.
++   Yasso20 model is inside Fortran 90 *module* declaration.
 Remove the module declaration.

 The Yasso Fortran implementations will be called via `.Fortran` foreign function interface in R.
-In this interface R can only interact with Fortran using double precision floating point numeric values.
 `.Fortran`is  admittedly old and meant for Fortran 77.
+Using this interface double precision floating point variables must be used both in R and in Fortran.
-It does not support Fortran 90/95 *module* declarations either but the usage is simple and straightfoward.
+`.Fortran` does not support Fortran 90/95 *module* declarations either but the usage is simple and straightfoward.
 With more modern `.C`  or `.Call` function interfaces one ends up writing R function calling C function calling C function calling Fortran function.

 Ask for help if in doubt how to do these edits.
 To compile Yasso07 type in terminal: